Why Do Gaming Laptops Look So Bad?

 7. The Display Needs To Be Larger for Gaming

-In addition to being thick and heavy, many gaming laptops are also bigger in size, with a larger display.
+In addition to being thick and heavy, many gaming laptops are also bigger, with a larger display.

 Bigger displays are reminiscent of older laptops, so even though your gaming laptop is new, it may look outdated.